lochad/term-project/README.md

 Lastly, the `search` function gets used in the `knn` function. `knn` initializes the best node to null and the best distance to a max large distance so anything we have will be smaller.
 Then `search` is called and the closest node is returned.

 ## `get_node`
 Get node was is simple and similar to BSTs except that the recursion is done on the splitting plane.
 So the first iteration is done on the x axis, then is swtiches to y until the point is found.
+This one is not necessary for the program since I couldn't just printed the labels vector and ghost towns vector, but I wanted to use it.

 ## `contains`
 Contains returns true if get_node returns a node and false if it doesn't.